-Kelda Eurobond Co Limited - a group subsidiary incorporated in England and Wales and wholly and exclusively resident for tax in the UK.
+Kelda Eurobond Co Limited - the company is incorporated in England and Wales and wholly and exclusively resident for tax in the UK.
 It was incorporated for the purposes of issuing bonds as part of the acquisition of the shares of Kelda Group Limited (formerly Kelda Group PLC) by the shareholders in 2008.
 This bond debt meets the eligibility requirements of the "quoted Eurobond exemption".
-All bond debt issued by Kelda Eurobond Co Limited is held by the shareholders of Kelda Holdings Limited.
+All bond debt issued by the company is held by the shareholders of Kelda Holdings Limited.